MouriNaruto/MouriDocs/docs/1/ReadMe.md

 If you are using Linux, it's relatively harder.

-You only need to copy GPU driver files from host's `%SystemRoot%\System32\DriverStore\FileRepository` folder to guest's `usr/lib/wsl/drivers` folder.
+You need to copy GPU driver files from host's `%SystemRoot%\System32\DriverStore\FileRepository` folder to guest's `usr/lib/wsl/drivers` folder.